MiAnPh/MAPN-SRTS/docs/index.md

 While we map the demographics of schools within EPCs, a notable caveat remains as discussed earlier in the missing data analysis regarding students in the EPCs who may be commuting out to schools in Non-EPC areas.
 These students are not captured in this analysis and their travel paths may be more complex than the transit-reliance being analyzed in this report.

-### B) Generated Maps of EPCs
+### C) Generated Maps of EPCs
 The following analysis details the spatial relationship between pedestrian infrastructure, high-frequency transit nodes, and K-12 educational institutions across three representative EPC tracts.
 By layering Tile2Net-extracted pedestrian geometries with bus stop and school data, we can identify specific barriers that contribute to educational inequity.
+As noted in the methodology section, 3 maps were generated for each of the 3 EPC study areas.
+The maps showing all gaps for the Nimitz and West Oakland EPCs are excluded from this section due to redundancy and relevance to analysis.
+These maps can be found in the appendix.

 #### Oakland Airport EPC Accessibility Analysis
-analysis...
+Figure 6 maps the complete inventory of structural and geometric deficiencies identified within the localized pedestrian network.
+These missing connections (highlighted in orange) represent missing sidewalks, crosswalk gaps, mid-block disconnects, or unpaved segments that disrupt contiguous pedestrian paths.
+Rather than analyzing these breaks in isolation, the spatial network pipeline evaluates them as systemic barriers that introduce artificial circuitry, forcing students to take significantly longer, less direct routes to their destinations.

 <div align="center">
 <img width="800" height="800" alt="airport_gaps" src="https://github.com/user-attachments/assets/1ab445bc-e4c7-4232-9aa6-eb42433b2ace" />